Farfel tells a special Fairy Tale infused halloween story to the gang.

 |“Okay, okay, I did it by smell.
 We lived on the floor that smelled most like stinky socks, with a faint note of scrambled eggs and bacon.
 It was one floor down.”|

-Farfel Falafel had just reached the stairwell door when it open to reveal his nemesis, Corrina the building custodian.
+Farfel Falafel had just reached the stairwell door when it opened to reveal his nemesis, Corrina the building custodian.
 This woman had no sense of humor.
 She wasn’t even dressed up for the holiday, unless you counted her usual blue pants and black t-shirt.

 She carried a pail of soapy water and muttered about troublemaking kids.
 Apparently, she didn’t realize there were three property-damaging dogs right down the hall.